Caylor School of Nursing 423.869.6324

 Do you admit students dismissed from another program?

-Students dismissed from a nurse anesthesia or other advanced practice nursing program for academic, clinical or behavioral reasons will not be admitted to LMU's MSN Nurse Anesthesia Program.
+Students dismissed from a nurse anesthesia or other advanced practice nursing program for academic, clinical or behavioral reasons will not be admitted to LMU's MSN Nurse Anesthesia Concentration.
 Students who have been enrolled in another program and withdrew in good standing or are still enrolled in good standing must have a letter from their director stating that they are or withdrew when they were in good standing.
 Students who are in good standing or who left a program in good standing will be considered for admission.

 Where are clinical rotations?